huijing/slides/37-code-2018/README.md

 The key property for making a list item look like a pencil, is borders.
 The border property is, in my opinion, an underrated CSS property.
 If you've read Lea Verou's brilliant book, CSS Secrets, or watched her talk on the humble border-radius, you might already know this.

 The erasers are before pseudo-elements, while the tips of the pencils are after pseudo-elements.
-The tips were created using the CSS triangles technique, which makes use of the fact that borders meet as diagonals.
+The tips were created using the CSS triangles technique, which makes use of the fact that, on the web, borders meet as diagonals.

 There are four 2D-transform functions available to us, and we'll use the rotate transform to get the pencils vertical.
 The tricky part about using transforms is that you have to keep in mind the transform-origin, and how the browser deals with transforms to begin with.